-Trained TIS practitioners will provide personalised support.
-Teachers will also undertake regular monitoring and raise any concerns immediately.
+Ongoing support led by class teachers.
+Please talk to class teachers in the first instance who will liaise with the SENDCo.
+Trained well-being practitioners will can provide personalised support.
+Teachers will undertake regular monitoring and raise any concerns immediately.